 Julisis is one of my all-time favourite brands; and Julius Eulberg, its founder, is one of the quirkiest and most inspiring people I know.
 He has spent years studying ancient texts on alchemy and herbalism, and he utilises this wisdom to create the most unique skincare products I’ve ever seen.
 I’ve spoken more about the brand and its philosophy in Julisis: An Introduction – so without further ado, let’s go straight to the interview.
 View Post

 A couple of months ago, when I was on the hunt for an HG natural fragrance, I received a timely package from Julisis containing their fragrances.
 As most of my regular readers already know, Julisis is one of my absolute favourite skincare brands: I think their products are peerless.
 Like their skincare (which are divided into day and night products), their fragrance line includes a day fragrance (L’Elexir Du Jour) and a night fragrance (L’Elexir d’Amour) to address your round-the-clock fragrance needs.

 L’Elexir Du Jour starts with fizzy bergamot.
 During this phase, the effervescent bergamot molecules feel like they are dancing on my skin.
 Julisis use four different types of bergamot from different parts of Italy to achieve this effect.
 Calabrian blood orange, Moroccan lime, pink grapefruit and Tunisian neroli join the bergamots to create an explosion of positivity and exuberance.
 To me, it smells like happiness.
 It smells like beautiful sunny days where you feel like anything is possible.
 As the fragrance settles, it assumes a greener character, before revealing its soothing, grounding base of rosewood and ho-wood.
-View Full Post
+View Post

 Some of my trusty travel companions